Alberto0235/USB3.2-Hub-4Port/README.md

 - [x] USB-C cold socket — VBUS held at 0 V until cable attach confirmed
 - [x] BC1.2 CDP charging verified

+> [!NOTE]
+> During continuous operation with multiple downstream devices connected, the TUSB8044A hub controller and the HD3SS3220
+> controller run warm to the touch.
+Adding a small heatsinks or improving airflow is recommended for prolonged high-load operation.

 ---

 ## 🔧 EEPROM Configuration